 - Liaison with regional and national governmental agencies through appropriate financial and social responsibility reporting. - Increase recycling initiatives and incorporate additional greenhouse gas reduction activities such as conservation tillage and climate smart agriculture. - Infrastructure maintenance and development such as, road servitude, water- and sanitation system developments (provision to employees) and node development.
 Where possible, public and private partnership regarding projects should be considered.

-- All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file. - Monitoring of borehole water levels and water abstraction (monthly) and submit to the relevant custodian on a quarterly basis.
+• All project contributions towards regional development, inclusive of communications held with relevant authorities, to be kept on file.

 9.1.4 Skills and Development